enriquead1/enriquead1/README.md

 - 👋 Hi, I’m @enriquead1
 - 👀 I’m interested in bioinformatics and computational biology
-- 🌱 I’m currently learning population genetics
+- 🌱 I’m currently learning data analysis and bioinformatics
-- 💞️ I’m looking to collaborate on nothing in special
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me ...

 <!---